xootkama/meetdebloater/README.md

 5. simply double click on Debloater file e.g. samsung debloater, Mi Debloater etc.
 6. A command Prompt window will open and it will start automatically.
 7. Leave Phone for 5 minutes until the process completes.
-8. Enjoy your highly private samsung device with no google or samsung crap.
+8. Enjoy your highly private android device with no google or Device Manufacturer's crap.

 <strong> A Factory reset is not necessary but still recommended.
 If you perform factory reset then be sure to skip google login </strong>